Thursday, June 24, 2021

 gold prospector.

 I met Ernie Breton the year that he was on the Board of Directors for the Chromaline Corporation circa 1990.
 Chromaline was primarily a manufacturer of high-tech photostencil emulsions and films.
 I believe he came to Duluth to do work of some kind at the Natural Resources Research Institute.
-His reputation as an innovative thinking led to his being tapped for the company's board.
+His reputation as an innovative thinker contriibuted to his being tapped for the company's board.

-For years I have been intended to share his story as a setup to share a few additional things I learned from him.
-I have no notes and though memory can be faulty, this is pretty much what he shared.
+For years I have been intending to share his story as a setup to share a few additional things I learned from him.
+Though I have no notes, and memory can be faulty, this is pretty much what he shared with me.

 * * *